meddle0x53/blogit/README.md

      `Docker` if you don't have `Elixir` installed.
 It has a `Dockerfile` too so you can try it locally.
-  4. When it is deployed just add new markdown posts to your repository specified in the configuration and it will be published authomatically.
+  4. When it is deployed just add new markdown posts to your repository specified in the configuration and it will be published automatically.

 ## Features to be implemented

   * Multiple languages.
 This way we'll have blogs that have streams in multiple languages.
   * Pages (for example 'about me') and specific streams of posts, presented as pages.
   * Slides.
-If we have a folder containing a specifically formated markdown (?) files, thwy could be turned into slides available on Blogit.
+If we have a folder containing a specifically formated markdown (?) files, they could be turned into slides available on Blogit.
-  * Diffrent frontends for Blogit.
+  * Different front-ends for Blogit.
 Not only BlogtWeb.
-Also let's keep BlogitWeb upto date, tested and documented.
+Also let's keep BlogitWeb up to date, tested and documented.
 For now it is a bit messy, but usable.
-  * Multiple source formats for posts, not only MARKDONW.
+  * Multiple source formats for posts, not only MARKDOWN.
   * Additional repository providers.
-  * Docial media integrations.
+  * Social media integrations.

 ## Contact me